bluegenes/2022-paper-sourmash-taxonomy/manuscript.md

 Because this approach relies upon non-overlapping reference assignments, separate `sourmash gather` results for the same query cannot be combined.
 However, `sourmash gather` can be run with any number of desired reference databases at once to produce a single set of non-overlapping assignments.

-All `tax` commands require a properly-formatted taxonomic lineages file: a csv file containing a unique genome identifier and one column per taxonomic rank, with correct headers (e.g. "ident", "superkingdom", "phulum", ..., "species").
+All `tax` commands require a properly-formatted taxonomic lineages CSV or prepared sqlite3 database.
+The CSV file (optionally gzipped) containing a unique genome identifier and one column per taxonomic rank, with correct headers (e.g. "ident", "superkingdom", "phulum", ..., "species").
 A column containing strain-level information is optional.
+While CSV files are easy to view and modify using spreadsheet software, the `sourmash tax prepare` command can convert lineage CSV(s) into sqlite3 databases, which enable much faster `tax` functionality for large taxonomies.
+If multiple taxonomic lineages are provided for the same identifier, only the last one provided will be retained; the order of provided taxonomy files is important, and the most trusted lineages should be provided as the last lineages file.

-Two `sourmash tax` commands use LCA-Style summarization: `metagenome` and `genome`, while the remaining commands provide utility functions for summarizing lineage file information (`summarize`) and checking database-lineage file correspondence (`crosscheck`), preparing a lineage file for fast search (`prepare`), subsetting large reference databases by lineage (`grep`), and annotating gather results with genome-level lineage information (`annotate`).
+Two `sourmash tax` commands use LCA-Style summarization: `metagenome` and `genome`, while the remaining commands provide utility functions for annotating gather results with genome-level lineage information (`annotate`), summarizing lineage file information (`summarize`) and checking database-lineage file correspondence (`crosscheck`), preparing a lineage file for fast search (`prepare`), and subsetting large reference databases by lineage (`grep`).

 <!--
-tax commands rely upon the fact that gather provides both the total fraction of the query matched to each database matched, as well as a non-overlapping f_unique_to_query, which is the fraction of the query uniquely matched to each reference genome.
-The f_unique_to_query for any reference match will always be between (0% of query matched) and 1 (100% of query matched), and for a query matched to multiple references, the f_unique_to_query will sum to at most 1 (100% of query matched).
-We use this property to aggregate gather matches at the desired taxonomic rank.
-For example, if the gather results for a metagenome include results for 30 different strains of a given species, we can sum the fraction uniquely matched to each strain to obtain the fraction uniquely matched to this species.
-Alternatively, taxonomic summarization can take into account abundance weighting; see classifying signatures for more information.

--->
+**make sure to discuss which commands summarize with abundance weighting** -->

 #### sourmash tax metagenome

 `sourmash tax metagenome` is designed to conduct LCA aggregation for metagenomes to build a taxonomic profile.
 It ingests sourmash gather results from one or more metagenome queries and summarize the results for each metagenome at each taxonomic rank.
 `tax metagenome` provides several output file options, including some that are designed to facilitate input into downstream analysis tools.
+Multiple output files can be produced in the same command.

 **Output Formats**

 *csv_summary* This output file reports a lineage summarization for each query at each taxonomic rank.
+If query signatures were sketched with abundance information (`-p abund`) and the gather results contain this information, the `csv_summary` format will output both the fraction of unique k-mers (`fraction`), and abundance-weighted fraction of unique k-mers (`f_weighted_at_rank`) matched to a lineage at each rank.
+The abundance-weighted fraction provides a better estimate of the total % of the dataset matched.
 Enable this output with `-F csv_summary`.

 *krona* When used with `-F krona --rank RANK`, `sourmash tax metagenome` optionally produces a tab-separated list of results at a specific rank, which can be directly used to generate a `krona` plot (cite krona; add krona figure to results).
-This format is minimal, containing fraction of the query matched to the reported rank and lineage, with columns for each taxonomic rank down to the rank used for summarization.
+This format contains the (non-abundance weighted) fraction of the query matched to the reported rank and lineage, with columns for each taxonomic rank down to the rank used for summarization.

 *lineage_summary* The lineage summary format is a way to compare taxonomy results over multiple metagenome queries.
 It can be generated with `-F lineage_summary --rank RANK`, and will consist of one row per summarized lineage, with columns for the fraction matched in each metagenome sample.